 Organizational Standing with the University

-Organizations not currently in good standing due to past due sanctions, probationary status, or suspension, include:
+The following are recognized student organizations not in good standing due to past due sanctions, probationary status, or suspension.

 • Tau Kappa Epsilon – Suspended until June 1, 2023